 1. Encourage alternative points of view.

-There’s usually more than one way to solve a problem, but it becomes more beneficial to find the most efficient and cost-effective way.
+There’s usually more than one way to solve a problem.
+But it becomes more beneficial to find the most efficient and cost-effective way.
 Cognitive diversity in the workplace is a healthy attribute.
-Looking at different options to address issues and different ways of completing tasks can keep a workplace vibrant and more open to new ideas.
+Looking at different options to address issues and different ways of completing tasks can keep a workplace vibrant and more open to creative ideas.
 It’s what sets a business apart from the competition and helps it grow and prosper.

 Management’s open-door policy is seldom enough to encourage employees to share their ideas and opinions.
 The reasons employees choose not to speak up are many.
 Note that the fear of repercussions among employees is not unfounded.
 The research found that employees who voice their opinions are often seen in their organizations as threatening, less competent, and lacking in loyalty.
 Companies that create a culture that values and uses employee opinions are more likely to see their efforts met with improved employee engagement.

 3. Model and promote fearless behavior for new ideas.

 Eighty percent of creative new ideas come from your employees on the front line; less than 20 percent of business innovation is generated from members of the C-Suite.
 The question on employees’ minds should always be, “How can we do things better, and how can we provide better services to our customers?”.
 If you are willing to take the advice of employees when they suggest how they can improve operations, there will be a noticeable increase in new ideas.

 4. Consider continual improvement one of the company’s core values.